xraySMULu/project-3/README.md

 ## Mystic AI - Dynamic Story Creator

-Mystic AI is a dynamic story experience using OpenAI's ChatGPT and DALL-E. Users can input a story genre or theme, and the app generates a dynamic story with accompanying images and user choices.
+Mystic AI offers a captivating story experience powered by OpenAI's ChatGPT, GPT-40 Mini, and DALL-E, alongside Langchain for seamless conversation management.
+Users can input their preferred story genre or theme, and the app dynamically generates a narrative complete with engaging images, interactive user choices, and a concise summary.

 [🔼 Back to top](#idtop)
 <hr>

 ## File Navigation
-* Website
+* Website - Main Production code
-   -  [resources/website](resources/website) - Directory containing all of the website files used by the code
+   -  [resources/website](resources/website) - Directory containing all of the website files used by the code.
+Main Production code
-	-  [resources/website/app.py](resources/website/app.py): Entry point for the web application
+	-  [resources/website/app.py](resources/website/app.py): Entry point for the web application.
 	-  [resources/website/llm_init.py](resources/website/llm_init.py): OpenAI LLM initialization and prompt handling
 	-  [resources/website/img_gen.py](resources/website/img_gen.py): DALL-E 3 Image generation helper
 	-  [resources/website/requirements.txt](resources/website/requirements.txt): dependencies for the UI
 	-  [resources/website/icons](resources/website/icons): images for the UI

 * Project
+	-  [resources/code](resources/code) - Directory containing testing code.
+Code used for exploratory and testing.
+   -  [resources/code/beta](resources/code/beta) - Directory for non-relevant code
    -  [resources/content](resources/content) - Directory containing all of the image files used by the code
  	-  [resources/data](resources/data) - Directory containing all of the data files used by the code
  	-  [resources/presentation](resources/presentation) - Directory containing all of the presentation files used by the code
  	-  `README.md`: This documentation